The Cheapest Car Insurance in Kansas (January 2023)

 In Kansas and the rest of the U.S., car insurance premiums for teens decrease with age.
 This trend leaves the state's 19-year-old drivers paying the most affordable car insurance rates among teens.
 In Kansas, the provider with the lowest rates for 19-year-old males is Nationwide ($1,006 per year).

 On average, a teen policy is cheaper if it's included in a family plan.
-A 16-year-old male and female driver in Kansas pay $2,124 and $1,776 less, respectively, to be on their parent's policy rather than an individual plan.
+A 16-year-old teen driver in Kansas pays $2,544 less if they are included in their parent's policy compared to when they are paying for an individual plan.

 On average, car insurance rates for male teens tend to be significantly more expensive than for female teens.
 This rate difference is not as notable when drivers reach their 20s and beyond.